ovation22/GenericRepositoryDIwithNETCore/README.md

 # GenericRepositoryDIwithNETCore

-Generic Repository and Dependency Injection with .NET Core is an example solution showing hot to wire up a Generic Repository and EF Core using Dependency Injection.
+Generic Repository and Dependency Injection with .NET Core is an example solution showing how to wire up a Generic Repository and EF Core using Dependency Injection.

 ## Prerequisite
 - Visual Studio 2015 Update 3